BIOL 102 Principles of Human Biology

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Homework Chapter Assignments (8)
+Homework Assignments (8)

-The student will complete an online assignment each Module: Week in Cengage’s Mindtap digital platform.
+The student will complete an online assignment each Module: Week in Cengage’s MindTap digital platform.
 These assignments will reinforce and assess what is read in the course textbook and presented in the course presentations.

 Quizzes (8)